Board of Directors

 John Crandall was born July 2, 1953, in the hospital (converted from a pig farm) at the Clovis Air Force Base in Clovis, New Mexico.
 As an Air Force brat, he lived in New Mexico, South Carolina, Northern and Southern Michigan, Oregon and Japan.
 The eldest of six, in a military family, John assumed responsibility for his brother and sisters, as well as his mother, when his father was stationed elsewhere.

-John has spent time as a surgical nurse, fire systems engineer, mason, electronics technician in the Air Force, refrigeration engineer, teacher, and executive director of a non-profit counseling, which he founded.
-His education includes a Master of Arts in Counseling Psychology, and Doctorate level Psychology courses.
-He has taught Expressive Writing classes for the University of Davis Extension, and also facilitates private clinics, public workshops for Sutterwriters, and for those who have Multiple Sclerosis in their lives.
+John has spent time as a surgical nurse, fire systems engineer, mason, electronics technician in the Air Force, refrigeration engineer, teacher, and executive director of a non-profit counseling agency, which he founded.
+His education includes a Master of Arts in Counseling Psychology and doctorate-level Psychology courses.
+He has taught Expressive Writing classes for the University of California Davis Extension, and also facilitates private clinics and public workshops for Sutterwriters, and for those who have multiple sclerosis in their lives.
 John is the author of Poet Healed, published by the Literature, Arts, and Medicine Press (LAMP) in 2005.
-He is an Amherst Writers and Artists (AWA) Affiliate, certified to lead workshops in the AWA method as described in Writing Alone & With Others by Pat Schneider, Oxford University Press.
-John has taught classes and workshops in art, writing, pottery, black-smithing, foundry techniques, domestic violence, and fire suppression.
+An AWA affiliate, John has taught classes and workshops in art, writing, pottery, black-smithing, foundry techniques, domestic violence, and fire suppression.

 Valerie Ann Leff

 Valerie has a BA from Sarah Lawrence College and was trained in the AWA method in 1995.
-She has led participated in fiction workshops led by Alice Elliot Dark, Kaylie Jones, Carole Maso, Regina McBride, Reginald McKnight, Pablo Medina, Pamela Painter, and Jessica Treat.
+She has co-led or participated in fiction workshops led by Alice Elliot Dark, Kaylie Jones, Carole Maso, Regina McBride, Reginald McKnight, Pablo Medina, Pamela Painter, and Jessica Treat.
 In 1998, she received a Fellowship from the Chenango Valley Writers’ Conference.
-Valerie has led writing workshops in Lenox, MA and Asheville, NC, Personal Storywriting for Women and Creative Prose workshops in Ahseville, NC and Edwards CO.
+Valerie has led writing workshops in Lenox, MA, Asheville, NC, and Edwards, CO.

-Valerie was a Committee Member at the 92nd Street Y Poetry Center, 1994-1996, and a Co-Founder and Co-Director, The Great Smokies Writing Program at UNC-Asheville, 2000-2005.
-She published Better Homes and Husbands, St. Martin’s Press, 2004; paperback, St. Martin’s Griffin, 2005; CD and cassette, Blackstone Audio, 2006.
-Optioned by NBC Studios for development as television series; option renewed, November 2006.
-Her short stories have appeared in The Sun, Northeast Corridor, The Seattle Review, The Antioch Review, and The South Carolina Review as well as other journals.
-Valerie participated in public readings and panel discussions at The Makor Center of the 92nd Street YM-YWHA, New York, NY; Society for the Four Arts Library, Palm Beach, FL; The Center for Jewish Studies, UNC—Asheville, Asheville, NC; Mad River Poetry Festival, Northwestern Connecticut Community College, Winsted, CT.
-Featured novelist North Carolina Writers Network, Chapel Hill, NC.
+Valerie was a Committee Member at the 92nd Street Y Poetry Center from 1994 to 1996, and a Co-Founder and Co-Director of The Great Smokies Writing Program at UNC Asheville from 2000 to 2005.
+Her novel Better Homes and Husbands (St. Martin’s Press, 2004) was optioned by NBC Studios for development as a television series.
+Her short stories have appeared in The Sun, Northeast Corridor, The Seattle Review, The Antioch Review, and The South Carolina Review, as well as a number of other journals.
+Valerie has participated in public readings and panel discussions at The Makor Center of the 92nd Street YM-YWHA (New York, NY), the Society for the Four Arts Library (Palm Beach, FL), the Center for Jewish Studies at UNC Asheville, and the Mad River Poetry Festival at Northwestern Connecticut Community College.
+She was a North Carolina Writers Network featured novelist.

-As Employer Engagement Manager, Amherst College Career Center, Pat manages all on-campus recruiting including information sessions and interviewing days, enhancing the number of industries through the year.
+As Employer Engagement Manager at the Amherst College Career Center, Pat manages all on-campus recruiting including information sessions and interviewing days, enhancing the number of industries through the year.
 She provides annual and monthly reports and stats relating to employers, applications and student participation.
-Along with Director, Pat creates and implements employer and student relations policy and procedures.
-She oversees and coordinates the employer/graduate school and outside program related events of the office, including employer presentations and works to establish new connections and encourage a broader range of types of employers.
-Is responsible for the Spring Not for Profit Career Fair at Amherst College as and supports the Study Abroad Advisor for the Study Abroad Fair in September.
+Along with the Director, Pat creates and implements employer and student relations policy and procedures.
+She oversees and coordinates the employer/graduate school and outside program-related events of the office, including employer presentations, and works to establish new connections and encourage a broader range of types of employers.
+Pat is responsible for the spring Not For Profit Career Fair at Amherst College and supports the Study Abroad Advisor for the Study Abroad Fair in September.
 She supports the alumni and/or employer connection program.
-Reached out to (150+) employers in industries such as not for profit, educational, international, science, technology and math.
+She has reached out to 150+ employers in nonprofit, educational, international, science, technology and math industries.